-Standards issued but not yet effective up to the date of issuance of the Company's financial statements are listed below.
-The listing is of standards and interpretations issued, which the Company reasonably expects to be applicable at a future date.
+The listing of standards and interpretations issued which the Company reasonably expects to be applicable at a future date are as follows.
 The Company intends to adopt these standards when they become effective.
+These amendments and standards are not expected to have any impact on the financial statements of the Company.